-Slab sawing is the most identified diamond cutting method.
+Concrete flat sawing is the most identified diamond cutting method.
 In some areas of the country, it is also called Slab sawing since horizontal installations of concrete are often referred to as "slabs" of concrete.
 Flat sawing features a diamond blade that is mounted on a walk behind machine requiring one operator.
 These horizontal surfaces can be slab on grade floors (concrete installed on a stone base), bridge decks, driveways, structural or elevated slabs, and pavement.

-Slab sawing can be performed with a gas or electric/exhaust-free unit.
-Generally cuts can be made up to 24" deep.
+Generally, cuts can be made up to 24" deep.
 However, we do offer specialized cuts of up to 27" deep.
 If the floor cutting requires deeper sawing, we may utilized track sawing or wire sawing to get the depth necessary.

 Typical Applications Include:

 Cutting reinforced concrete floors

 Cutting expansion and control joints

 Highway, road, and driveway cutting

 Flat sawing is the most commonly used diamond cutting method.
 It is typically used to cut horizontal flat surfaces such as floors, bridge decks, and pavement.
 Also called slab saws, flat saws feature a diamond blade that is mounted on a walk-behind machine requiring only one operator.
 They can cut up to 24" in depth.
 Flat saws are typically used to provide expansion joints, remove damaged pavement sections, clean and prepare random cracks for repair, and remove concrete sections for demolition purposes.